How to Choose the Best Nursing Assistant Training Program near Queen Creek Arizona

 The Function of a Nursing Assistant

-- Administering basic services to patients
+- Administering basic care to patients

 - Checking patient's vital signs

-- Maintaining a record of patient's health status
+- Keeping a record of patient's health status

 - Cleaning and dressing patients